-In the beginning of August, four weeks before the start of the degree program, the “MSCF Prep” session provides preparatory classes in math, probability and programming.
-In addition, you will attend lectures in financial markets, basics of financial accounting and accounting for derivatives, and be offered presentations on the various career paths in quantitative finance.
-Working with your career counselors, you will build your resume and with MSCF’s full-time communications coach will learning networking and interviewing skills.
-You will also begin training with Deutsche Bank traders for the Deutsche Bank Trading Competition.MSCF Probability
+In the beginning of August, four weeks before the start of the degree program, the “MSCF Prep” session provides preparatory classes in math, probability and financial markets.
+In addition, working with your career counselors, you will learn about the various quantitative finance career paths, build your resume and learn networking and interviewing skills from MSCF’s full-time communications coach and our alumni.
+An online Python course is offered in July.MSCF Probability

 Prep MSCF Math

-Over the fall and spring of your first year, you will learn traditional finance theories of equity and bond portfolio management, the stochastic calculus models on which derivative trading is based, Monte Carlo simulation methods for computing prices and risk measures, statistical methodologies including regression and time series, and financial data science.
-C++, R and Python are woven throughout the curriculum to provide you with the software skills you will need throughout your career.
+Over the Fall and Spring of your first year, you will learn traditional finance theories of equity and bond portfolio management, the stochastic calculus models on which derivative trading is based, Monte Carlo simulation methods for computing prices and risk measures, statistical methodologies including regression and time series, and financial data science.
+C++ and Python are woven throughout the curriculum to provide you with the software skills you will need throughout your career.
 A presentations course will help you communicate your ideas to your peers.
-The Deutsche Bank Trading Competition, offered on the Interactive Brokers Traders Workstation’s simulated trading platform, provides real-world trading experience (and cash prizes).
 The Financial Engineering course requires you to work on a team to solve a problem and sell your solution.
-Throughout, courses offered by the Communication Development Program will build your confidence as you learn deportment, networking and effective writin — in short, how to function on Wall Street.
+Throughout, courses offered by the Communication Development Program will build your confidence as you learn deportment, networking and effective writing — in short, how to function on Wall Street.

 Science I Fixed